efJerryYang/gomoku-online/docs/documentation.md

 # Project Documentation

-## Introduction
+## Overview

-This documentation provides an overview of the design and implementation of the multiplayer gomoku online game that facilitates multiple players to interact in real-time.
-The game is accessible through the demo URL [here]() and consists of a client application implemented using `Vue.js` and a server application based on `Spring Boot`.
+The purpose of this documentation is to provide a comprehensive explanation of the design and implementation of the multiplayer **Gomoku Online** game, which allows multiple players to interact in real-time.
+The game can be accessed via the demo URL located [here](http://8.130.68.222:8081), and it is made up of a client application that was implemented using the `Vue.js` framework and a server application based on `Spring Boot`.
 You can also find the project at my GitHub repository [here](https://github.com/efJerryYang/gomoku-online), which provides additional installation details.
+The GitHub repository will not be made public before the assignment due.

 ## System Structure